 The Administrator (US government) reviews the request to make sure the IANA functions operator has done its job properly and then authorizes it.
 The request is then sent to the root zone Maintainer.

-The Maintainer (Verisign) checks that the request is technically correct, for example that a new name server is actually online, and then make the change to the root zone itself.
+The Maintainer (Verisign) checks that the request is technically correct, for example that a new name server is actually online, and then makes the change to the root zone itself.
 Once done, a notification is sent to the Operator.

 This process is carried out through two separate contracts: between the Operator and the Administrator; and between the Administrator and the Maintainer.